bei1994/Recurrent-Attention-Model/README.md

  * To estimate reward, I use Monte Carlo methond to sample different trajectories.

  * I implement center MNIST data and translated MNIST data.
 Due to the time constraint, I don't experiment with cluttered MNIST data.

+## Requirements

+* Python 3.3+
+* Tensorflow 1.8+
+* Tensorboard 1.8+
+* Matlab R2017a+

+Clone [Recurrent-Attention-Model](https://github.com/bei1994/Recurrent-Attention-Model) from Github into your local machine.
+Running the following commands:

 ## Run the code

 Clone [Recurrent-Attention-Model](https://github.com/bei1994/Recurrent-Attention-Model) from Github into your local machine.
 Running the following commands: